 The Landfill Directive defines the different categories of waste (municipal waste, hazardous waste, non-hazardous waste and inert waste) and applies to all landfills, defined as waste disposal sites for the deposit of waste onto or into land.
 Landfills are divided into three classes:

 A standard procedure for the acceptance of waste in a landfill is laid down so as to avoid any risks, including:

 The following wastes may not be accepted in a landfill:

 The Directive sets up a system of operating permits for landfill sites.
 Applications for permits must contain the following information:

-Member States must ensure that existing landfill sites may not continue to operate unless they comply with the provisions of the Directive as soon as possible.
+Member States must ensure that existing landfill sites may not continue to operate unless they comply with the provisions of the Directive.

 Information on islands and isolated settlements exempted by Member States under Article 3(4) of the Landfill Directive

 Pursuant to Article 3(4) of the Landfill Directive, Member States may declare parts or all of Articles 6(d), 7(i), 8(a)(iv), 10, 11(1)(a), (b) and (c), 12(a) and (c), Annex I, points 3 and 4, Annex II except point 3, level 3, and point 4, and Annex III, points 3 to 5 to this Directive not applicable to:

 A) landfill sites for non-hazardous or inert wastes with a total capacity not exceeding 15 000 tonnes or with an annual intake not exceeding 1 000 tonnes serving islands, where this is the only landfill on the island and where this is exclusively destined for the disposal of waste generated on that island.
 Once the total capacity of that landfill has been used, any new landfill established on the island shall comply with the requirements of this Directive;

 B) landfill sites for non-hazardous waste or inert waste in isolated settlements if the landfill is destined for the disposal of waste generated only by that isolated settlement.